 The Pennsylvania Patient Safety Authority has recommended that all hospitals in the state start measuring patients’ weight in kilograms instead of pounds.
 The change is recommended in the hope that healthcare providers will make less mistakes when figuring out medication dosages.

 According to the story, “Errors dosing chemotherapy drugs, blood thinners, and other pharmaceuticals can make treatment less effective or put patients in danger.”

 According to the Patient Safety Authority, they received 1,291 reports of errors related to patient weights over a seven-year period and that many of those reports involved confusion between pounds and kilograms.

 You see, most medications are dosed and given based on kilogram weights, part of the metric system that the US has failed to adopt, despite most of the rest of the world using it.
 These errors are causing harm to patients and even costing some of their lives.

-At the Weitz Firm, we know that conversion issues are only one medical problem that people encounter in the healthcare setting.
+At The Weitz Firm, LLC, we know that conversion issues are only one medical problem that people encounter in the healthcare setting.
 If you need a Philadelphia medication error attorney, we will work with you to ensure that you get the compensation you deserve.

 Medical mistakes are the third leading cause of death in the United States and many of those mistakes revolve around medication errors.
 In fact, studies show that preventable medication errors impact more than seven million patients a year.
 These occur when patients are given the wrong medications or the wrong dosages.
 Sometimes, they do not receive their correct medications at all.